getsentry/integration-platform-example/docs/installation.md

 To test the uninstallation flow:

 1. Navigate to your integration's installation (Settings > Integrations > Your Integration)
-2. Click Uninstall > Confirm
+2. Click Uninstall
+3. Click Confirm

 ## Code Insights